leoloveisme/happybeings/README.md

 Feel free to translate into other languages and contribute in the existing ones.

-Should you have any questions and or suggestions, feel free to contact me on my e-mail: lzh_lad[at]gmx.de

 Feel free to fork or branch the story to your liking and if you are happy to just simply contribute, then by all means just contribute.

-The project is a FREE OPEN non commercial not for profit project.
+The project is a FREE OPEN non commercial not for profit project!

+Should you decide to contribute in / to the project, you will NOT receive ANY reward(s)!

-You might also want to check out the Wiki
+You might also want to check out the Wiki:

 https://github.com/leotheforth/happypeople/wiki

 on Github.

+Should you have any questions and or suggestions, feel free to contact me on my e-mail: lzh_lad[at]gmx.de